bulletnoid/StaggeredGridView/README.md

 ## Usage

 Please refer to the Demo of how to use the widget and use it with PullToRefresh.

+## Pictures in the demo are from Pinterest

 [1]: https://github.com/maurycyw/StaggeredGridView
 [2]: http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.3_r2.1/com/android/ex/widget/StaggeredGridView.java?av=f